-Soluble Fibroin in this non-toxic skincare line
+Soluble Fibroin in this toxic-free skincare line

 Soluble Fibroin (aka Activated Silk) is an ingredient that I believe is unique to Silk Therapeutics skincare line.
 The Cosmetic Ingredient Review published a report on it in 2015.
 Produced by the Bombyx mori silkworm, it is one of the two major protein components of silk cocoons.
 Besides cosmetic uses, silk fibers are used to make textiles and abdominal wall reinforcement in humans.

 For the purpose of full disclosure, there is evidence of possible sensitization to silk.
 However, the reports of sensitization are from occupational exposure.
 So, I do not think that is very relevant to skincare.

 The soluble fibroin helps to smooth out the skin by filling in the wrinkles.

 Sodium Hyaluronate in Silk Therapeutics hydrating skincare products